lostmygithubaccount/azureml-cheatsheets/README.md

 If you are using GitHub pages for hosting, this command is a convenient way to build the website and push to the `gh-pages` branch.

+## Code of Conduct

+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+Please see the [code of conduct](CODE_OF_CONDUCT.md) for details.